 Charles Abraham's Research and Practice

-(including explicit and implicit cognitions and affective responses as well as social influence processes);
+(including explicit and implicit cognitions and affective responses and social influence);

-2) developing evidence-based, behaviour-change interventions that apply specified
+2) Developing evidence-based, behaviour-change interventions that apply evidence-based

 change techniques to (a) disrupt existing behaviour patterns and/or (b) establish new

 3) Planning feasible, acceptable and sustainable behaviour change interventions in context;

 4) Conducting evaluations, including process evaluations, of behaviour-change interventions.